It's a Mad, Mad, Mad, Mad World: Box office

+Critical response

 Bosley Crowther of The New York Times wrote that the film "is everything, down to redundant, that its extravagant title suggests.
 It's a wonderfully crazy and colorful collection of 'chase' comedy, so crowded with plot and people that it almost splits the seams of its huge cinerama packing and its 3-hour-and-12-minute length."
-Variety stated "There are a number of truly spectacular action sequences, and the stunts that have been performed seem incredible.
+Variety stated: "There are a number of truly spectacular action sequences, and the stunts that have been performed seem incredible.
 The automobile capers are some of the most thrilling and daring on record, Mack Sennett notwithstanding."
-However, the review continued, "Certain pratfalls and sequences are unnecessarily overdone to the point where they begin to grow tedious... but the plusses outweigh by far the minuses."
+However, the review continued, "Certain pratfalls and sequences are unnecessarily overdone to the point where they begin to grow tedious ... but the plusses outweigh by far the minuses."

-Philip K. Scheuer of the Los Angeles Times wrote that the film "really bugged me... the first few pratfalls have, perhaps their comic shock values.
-Thereafter the chase—and the homicidal mania—simply go on and on – countless cars are wrecked, a plane or two, an entire service station, the basement of a hardware store, fire escapes, a fire-engine tower.
-The only new idea, occurring well into the third hour, hinges on a surprise development in the character of a proud, plodding chief of detectives, played by Spencer Tracy – and even this proves disillusionment."
+Philip K. Scheuer of the Los Angeles Times wrote that the film "really bugged [him] ... the first few pratfalls have, perhaps their comic shock values.
+Thereafter the chase—and the homicidal mania—simply go on and on...countless cars are wrecked, a plane or two, an entire service station, the basement of a hardware store, fire escapes, a fire-engine tower.
+The only new idea, occurring well into the third hour, hinges on a surprise development in the character of a proud, plodding chief of detectives, played by Spencer Tracy—and even this proves disillusionment."